fontforge/libuninameslist/README.md

 ```

 The name string is in ASCII, while the annotation string is in UTF-8 and is
-also intended to be modified slightly by the having any `*` characters which
+also intended to be modified slightly by having any `*` characters which
-immediately follow a tab at the start of a line converted to a bullet
+immediately follow a tab at the start of a line to be converted to a bullet
 character.
 Etc.

 If you choose to install the second library as well, then you will need to